maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 mimic our `Mutex`:

 ```
-AcquireN(Semaphore, NumSlots) -> Option<Permit>`
+AcquireN(Semaphore, NumSlots) -> Option&lt;Permit&gt;`
 ```

 Locking is pretty much the same, but instead of attempting to acquire one slot, we attempt to acquire all N.

 But we don't have to always lock a variable.
-In fact, I think I see a way we can mimic Rust's safety rules here - we can have an unlimited number of immutable references OR one single mutable reference and never both.
-The trick is to have our reads only acquire one slot and our writes acquire all N.
+We can use semaphores with N > 1 to mimic Rust's safety rules
+- we can have an unlimited number of immutable references OR one single mutable reference, and never both.
+The trick is to have our reads only acquire one slot and to have our writes acquire all N.

 To implement this, we're going to use [tokio's Semaphore](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html), which interfaces well async rust.
 Let's add it to `GcHeader`: